umarhassan-mitodl/8.13-14-fall-2016/content/pages/syllabus/expectations-and-grading-policy.md

 8.13 Students Only:

-> Failure to have a “dry run” of the final presentation with a {{% resource_link "22fdfea6-931d-4427-ac92-3d60cdb4c61f" "Writing, Rhetoric, and Professional Communication (WRAP)" %}} instructor will result in a 2% reduction of the lab performance grade.
+> Failure to have a “dry run” of the final presentation with a [Writing, Rhetoric, and Professional Communication (WRAP)](https://cmsw.mit.edu/education/writing-rhetoric-professional-communication/) instructor will result in a 2% reduction of the lab performance grade.
 Failure to submit the preliminary oral exam or written summary will each result in a 1% reduction of the lab performance grade.

 Laboratory Notebooks
 --------------------